 - Determine needs for tables, chairs, multimedia, catering, campus vehicles.

-- Schedule meetings through your sponsor for any required approvals.
+- Schedule meetings through your advisor and WAC for any required approvals.
 You will need approval if any of the following apply to your event:

 - if using amplified sound